 The first knight Arthur bests in battle — Sir Uriens, who knights him — winds up being Arthur's lifelong ally, and the first to obey Arthur's order to find the Holy Grail.
 He ultimately dies on the quest to find it.

 When the mechanicmom finally accepts the evidence that her son was murdered, she still harbors a grudge against The Machine Girl, who she previously blamed for it.
 Before joining her on a vengeful warpath, she's determined to engage the one-armed girl in a fight that culminates in an arm-wrestling match.
 After she's defeated, the mother immediately makes friends with Machine Girl.

 When Matthias and Balthazar go at it in The Scorpion King we know how it's going to end.
 Call it a curious form of prehistoric male bonding.
-They engage in a little male-bonding - half wrecking the Free People's camp - before sitting down together to plan their assault on Gommorah.
+They engage in a spell of no holds barred combat - half wrecking the Free People's camp - before sitting down together to plan their assault on Gommorah.

 Rocky and Apollo from the Rocky films.
 For Apollo, the only way to get back at the man who reminded him of his worthlessness is by befriending the one who took it away.

 The King and the Clown: When Jaeng-sang and Gong-gil arrive in Seoul they crash the show of some local jesters and engage in a little showdown.
 Their double act clearly wins and that evening the Seoul clowns propose to join forces.